 Currently, a substantial portion of the traffic on our online properties is directed at our communications services, such as email, instant messaging, calendaring and chat rooms, and we expect this trend to continue for the foreseeable future.
 We provide these and other basic communications services free of charge to our users, as is the case with most of our competitors, and have not yet determined an effective means of generating revenues from the provision of such services.
 In addition, alternative revenue models for our communications and electronic commerce services, such as subscription fees and commissions, are relatively unproven and may not generate sufficient revenues to be meaningful to us.
-As communications services become an increasingly important part of our total offering, we must continue to provide new communications much such as which are compelling to users and utilize more sophisticated communications to the personal complex, while developing an effective method for generating revenues for such services.
+As communications services become an increasingly important part of our total offering, we must continue to provide new communications applications which are compelling to users and utilize more sophisticated communications technologies to provide such applications to many types of access devices in addition to the personal computer, while developing an effective method for generating revenues for such services.
 In addition, the development of these technologies require long development cycles and a more significant investment by us.
-If we are unable to develop such applications or use such technologies, the size and rate of growth in our user base would be adversely affected.
+If we were unable to develop such applications or use such technologies, the size and rate of growth in our user base would be adversely affected.
 If we cannot develop a means by which we generate revenues from our communications services that are more than sufficient to offset the costs of providing such services, our business, operating results and financial condition would be materially adversely affected.